Classically, (stochastic or deterministic) ODEs are “memoryless” in the sense

 to branching processes

-which I usually study in discrete index and/or state space.
+which I usually study in discrete index and/or state space, and a connection I have been told exists but do not understand, to fractals.

 Popular in modelling Dengue and pharmacokinetics, whatever that is.